 Chapter 15 of this textbook, "A Comparison of Foreign Military Sales and Direct Commercial Sales," compares some of the advantages and disadvantages of FMS and DCS procurements.
-This chapter will not review all the relative pros and cons; however, the Security Assistance Management Manual (SAMM) states that a primary reason why international partners choose to procure through FMS is that the DOD arranges the purchase on the international partner's behalf using the same USG procurement regulations and procedures that the DOD utilizes for its own procurements.
-As a result, international partners receive the same benefits and protections as the DOD.
-This can be a considerable benefit when the international partner may be spending hundreds of millions or perhaps billions of dollars to acquire a military system.
-This chapter examines how the DOD uses its existing acquisition policies and procedures to procure articles and services in fulfillment of LOA agreements.
+This chapter will not review all the relative pros and cons; however, the Security Assistance Management Manual (SAMM) states that a primary reason why international customers choose to procure through FMS is that the DoD arranges the purchase on the customer's behalf using the same USG procurement regulations and procedures that the DoD utilizes for its own procurements.
+As a result, FMS customers receive the same benefits and protections as the DoD.
+This can be a considerable benefit when the customer may be spending hundreds of millions or perhaps billions of dollars to acquire a military system.
+This chapter examines how the DoD uses its existing acquisition policies and procedures to procure articles and services in fulfillment of LOA agreements.